ibexa/documentation-developer/docs/guide/search/elastic.md

             default_connection: <connection_name>
         ```

-    ### Configure a cluster
+    ### Configuring a cluster

     A cluster consists of a number of nodes.
     You might start with just one node and add more nodes if you need more processing power.

-    When configuring a node, set the following parameters:
+    When you configure a node, set the following parameters:

-    - `host` - An IP number or URL address of the host.
+    - `host` - An IP address or domain name of the host.
     The default value is `localhost`.
     - `port` - A port to connect to.
     The default value is `9200`.